PLEASE NOTE: The third floor Small Computer Lab is not yet available for booking.

 MEETING ROOM GUIDELINES

-Upon arrival, all groups must check in at the Information Desk in the Lobby.
+Upon arrival, all groups must check in at the 1st floor Information Desk in the Lobby.
+The reserving Library cardholder must be present throughout the reservation.
 The room will then be opened and inspected by Library staff and reserving Library cardholder for condition.
-Groups must return to the desk and notify Library staff when the meeting, program or event is finished.
+Groups must return to the 1st floor Information Desk and notify Library staff when the meeting, program or event is finished.
 The room will then be inspected for condition.

 Meeting rooms are to be left as they are found.
 Waste must be placed in appropriate garbage and/or recycling receptacles.
 Signs and decorations may not be taped or stapled to walls or doors.
 Only dry erase markers may be used on the white boards.
-Use of glue, crayons, paint, markers, tape, and other craft supplies is prohibited.
-If a meeting room requires anything beyond routine light cleaning, fees will be assessed and added to the reserving Library cardholder’s account.
+Use of glue, crayons, paint, markers, tape, glitter, wax, candles (lit or unlit) and other craft supplies is prohibited.
+If a meeting room requires anything beyond routine light cleaning, fees will be assessed and added to the reserving Library cardholder's account.

 The responsible Library cardholder must announce the location of emergency exits at the beginning of the meeting, program or event.